Ben & Holly's Little Kingdom

-Ben & Holly's Little Kingdom is a British preschool animated children's television series.
+Ben & Holly's Little Kingdom is a British preschool children's animated television series.
 The show was created by Neville Astley and Mark Baker, and produced by Astley Baker Davies and by Entertainment One UK (the original companies responsible for Peppa Pig).
 Many of the voice actors who worked on Peppa Pig have lent their voices to the show; these include John Sparkes, Sarah Ann Kennedy, David Rintoul and David Graham.
 The music is composed, conducted, and produced by Julian Nott, who is noted for his Wallace and Gromit, Bing and Peppa Pig scores.
 Ben & Holly's Little Kingdom is the third show to be produced by Astley Baker Davies.

 Overview

 The show is set in the Little Kingdom, which is a miniature kingdom hidden among bushes.
 It is ruled by two fairies, King and Queen Thistle.
-They live in the Little Castle with their three daughters; Princess Holly and her naughty younger twins Daisy and Poppy.
+They live in the Little Castle with their three daughters: Princess Holly and the naughty younger twins Daisy and Poppy.
 Nanny Plum is the fairies' nanny and housekeeper, known for her sarcastic comments and overall uninterested mood.
 Elves, including Ben Elf, live at the Great Elf Tree, which acts as a school, library, apartment complex and factory all in one.
 Elves are more traditional and live like humans, not using magic, while fairies are modern and magic-oriented.
 Despite this, the Elf Factory is run on magic.

 The Wise Old Elf (also known as Cedric Elf) is the head elf.
 He operates the Elf Rescue, Elf Farm and Elf Windmill, among many others.
 Elves have their catchphrase, "...and I'm an elf" (occasionally "we're elves"), tooting their horn afterwards, however, they sometimes just blow a raspberry, such as in "The Elf Factory" when an Elf Worker forgets her horn.
 Fairies have a matching catchphrase, "I'm a fairy" (occasionally "we're fairies"), followed by a wave and sparkle of their wands.
 Ben and Holly also have a coccinellid ladybird pet named Gaston, who acts like a dog and is their best friend.